 One of its flagship projects is Masdar City, the world’s first carbon neutral, zero waste city completely powered by renewable energy.

-Across the world, global investment in renewable power and fuels increased 17% to a new record of $257 billion in 2011, according to a report published at the end of 2012 by the United Nations Environment Program (UNEP) and the Frankfurt School of Finance and Management.
+Across the world, global investment in renewable power and fuels increased 17% to a new record of $270 billion in 2014.
 Developing economies made up 35% of this total investment, compared to 65% for developed economies.

-One of the dominant features of the renewable energy landscape in 2011 was falling technology costs.
+One of the dominant features of the renewable energy landscape is falling technology costs.
 Photovoltaic module prices fell by close to 50%, and onshore wind turbine prices by between 5% and 10%.
-These changes brought these two leading renewable power technologies closer to competitiveness with fossil-fuel alternatives such as coal and gas.
+These changes have brought these two leading renewable power technologies closer to competitiveness with fossil-fuel alternatives such as coal and gas.